Clarissimus (horse): 1916: three-year-old season

 Clarissimus performed well in training in the spring of 1916 although his trainer's confidence was somewhat dented when his galloping companion, a filly named Angelina, ran poorly in the Greenham Stakes.
 On 3 May Clarissimus, ridden by Jimmy Clark, started at odds of 100/7 (approximately 14/1) for the 108th running of the 2000 Guineas over the Rowley Mile course at Newmarket.
 The race was run in "hazy" conditions and the early stages were not clearly visible from the stands although it was clear that the horses had split into two groups on either side of the wide straight.
 When the field emerged into clear view Clarissimus was towards the front of the group on the stands-side and won "pretty comfortably" by three quarters of a length from Kwang-Su with Nassovian half a length away in third place.
 The favourite Figaro, who raced up the opposite side of the track, finished fourth of the seventeen runners.

 In the Newmarket Stakes over ten furlongs on 17 May, Clarissimus was beaten half a length by Figaro.
 He had a particularly bad race and did not recover sufficiently to take part in the "New Derby".

 After a break of almost four months, Clarissimus returned for the September Stakes at Newmarket, a substitute race for the St Leger.
 He proved to be no match for the favourite Hurry On but took second place, five lengths clear of Atheling in third place.

 In October the colt was matched against older horses in the Champion Stakes and started the 6/4 favourite after the late withdrawal of Pommern.
 Ridden by the Australian jockey Frank Bullock, he had "no difficulty" in winning from the four-year-old filly Silver Tag.

 Assessment and honours

 In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Clarissimus an "average" winner of the 2000 Guineas.

 Stud record

-At the end of his racing career Clarissimus was retired to become a breeding stallion in England where he stood for three years before being exported to France.
-Although his offspring had little success on the track his daughters had considerable success as broodmares.
-He was the damsire of Pharis, Brantome, Donatello (sire of Crepello and Alycidon) and Crudite (Grand Prix de Paris).
-His last foals were born in 1933.
+At the end of his racing career Clarissimus was retired to become a breeding stallion in England where he stood for three years before being exported to France in 1921.
+Although his offspring in England had little success on the track his daughters had considerable success as broodmares.
+He was the damsire of Pharis, Brantome, Donatello (sire of Crepello and Alycidon) and Crudité (Grand Prix de Paris).
+His last foals were born in 1934.
+Clarissimus died of a stroke on 6 July 1933 at the Haras de Jardy.
+Purses won by his descendants exceeded $8,500,000 francs in flat racing and approached $3,000,000 francs in steeple-chasing.
+French offspring included Prix du President de la Republique winners Nino and Feb.